breuleux/terminus/README.md

 state, it can already serve as an xterm replacement (bar some escape codes that are not yet supported).

-Terminus's extra capabilities work through SSH.
-For the most part they work through plain stdout/stderr, and I have organized them in a line-based approach, so notwithstanding one or two gotchas, they play nice with command-line utilities such as `grep` or `sed`.
+For the most part, Terminus plays nice with existing UNIX utilities: I have organized most of its capabilities in a line-based approach, so notwithstanding one or two gotchas, they play nice with command-line utilities such as `grep` or `sed`.
+Since it's all based on escape codes, the enhanced display options also work through SSH.

 Install